MichaelMireku/PermaStore-Alpha/docs/README.md

 ### Backup and Recovery

-To backup PermaStore data, you should regularly backup the following files:
+To backup PermastoreIt data, you should regularly backup the following files:

 1. `blockchain.json`: Contains the blockchain data
 2. `peers.txt`: Contains the list of known peers